 We can’t change what we aren’t aware of!

-Unfortunately, so many men growing up were taught to ignore their emotions and told to ‘man up – big boys don’t cry’ (I wrote about this in an article a couple of months ago, read it here).
+Unfortunately, so many men were taught growing up to ignore their emotions and to ‘man up – big boys don’t cry’ (I wrote about this in an article a couple of months ago.
+Read it here).

 Being ridiculed and made to feel wrong for expressing feelings often leads to suppressing such emotions into adulthood.
 However, this form of avoidance can have hugely detrimental effects on both mental and physical well-being.